VincentToups/cljan/README.md

-This code means: "Create a system called `growing things` which operates on any entities which contain a growth stage and a growth rat.
+This code means: "Create a system called `growing things` which operates on any entities which contain a growth stage and a growth rate.
 Every time this system is executed, update the growth stage by the growth rate."

 Finally, we create some entities: